 All members receive a subscription to our exciting bimonthly magazine, American Dancer.
 Members can use free Dancemart classified advertising in American Dancer magazine to sell personal costumes, shoes etc. or search for a partner.
 See magazine for details.

 Receive Chapter Newsletters covering local ballroom dance news, including information on places to dance.
 Call our 800 number (800-447-9047) or email chapters via "Find A Local Chapter" section of the National website (www.usadance.org) for dance information across the US.
 Members use this service when planning business trips or vacations.
+The Chapter now has a monitored phone number which can be used to leave messages and receive responses from the Chapter (757) 550-0450.
+We are now also on Facebook.

 Your membership fee is tax deductible.